Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 Net User – List All User Accounts

-Use the Net User command and run it on the Windows command prompt without any parameter to list all user accounts on the local user account.
+Use the Net User command without any parameters to list all user accounts on the local computer.

 net user